Emergency Housing

 It has intensified its involvement in Rotorua to identify transitional housing and public housing opportunities to ensure a pathway to more permanent housing solutions, beyond motel use.
 These include transitional housing opportunities, affordable and market housing and public housing opportunities.
 Kāinga Ora is investigating a large number of potential sites that could be used for public housing and transitional housing.
 These sites are at differing stages of assessment and negotiation.

-It has plans for 37 new permanent homes on most of the recently purchased 2 hectare vacant land on the corner of Ranolf Street and Malfroy Road, with these expected to be ready in 2022.
+It has plans for 37 new permanent homes on most of the recently purchased 2-hectare vacant land on the corner of Ranolf Street and Malfroy Road, with these expected to be ready in 2022.
 It is exploring other development options for the rest of the site.

 Over 80 people and families will have warm and dry transitional housing, alongside wraparound support, following the recent purchase by Kāinga Ora of the Boulevard Motel.
 Following upgrade work, people will start to move in from late September 2021.
 Longer term, the site offers redevelopment potential for housing.